MMACS11DC1-2025/class-exercises-daichilee/4.4/README.md

 #Lastly, I added variable numRecursion that adds one every time it is ran in the function recursive so total recursion calls can be printed at the end of the program.

+#Changed numRecursion logic to match criteria of returning value.
+Adds 1+ recursive call to do the same thing

 EXAMPLE CASES:

 How many squares to draw?
 Default is 1:  12